gyrogami logo

 If you are wondering about the quality of your closures, use 0.999 fine silver jump rings and fuse weld them closed.
 If there is a visual hint of the seam or any imperfection whatsoever then your closures are bad.
 Once you've mastered that, try fusing 18k green-yellow gold.
 Those seemingly "perfect" closures that worked for silver just won't cut it here.

 "Real" jewelry has no compromises; the devil is in the details.
-To get a clean solder or weld joint and a beautiful closure in general, rings have to be worked as much as possible to ensure a high-quality product.
+To get a clean solder or weld joint and a beautiful closure in general, rings have to be manipulated as much as possible to ensure a high-quality product.
 A college try isn't good enough.

 Posted by M: February 16, 2021